Our top pick for

 TTM: trailing 12 months

-There are currently 1.9 million Autodesk shares held short by investors – that's known as Autodesk's "short interest".
-This figure is 0.2% up from 1.9 million last month.
+There are currently 1.8 million Autodesk shares held short by investors – that's known as Autodesk's "short interest".
+This figure is 0.7% down from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Autodesk shares can be evaluated.

 Autodesk's "short interest ratio" (SIR) is the quantity of Autodesk shares currently shorted divided by the average quantity of Autodesk shares traded daily (recently around 1.1 million).
 Autodesk's SIR currently stands at 1.62.
 In other words for every 100,000 Autodesk shares traded daily on the market, roughly 1620 shares are currently held short.